 But Esther surprised him by asking if she could have one, too.
 When a shocked Mayer proceeded to merely push his used glass of juice sullenly towards her, Esther refused to accept it.
 She then asked Mayer:

 “You don’t have a clean glass?”

-It would be the first of many confrontations with Mayer over the years, and L.B. would soon learn to respect this athlete who didn’t go for the tantrums he was so famous for.
+It was the first of many confrontations between Esther and Mayer over the years.
+L.B. eventually learned to respect this athlete who didn’t put up with the tantrums he was so famous for.